-The first day of the boar in the month of the boar in 2017 is November 20(Monday).
+The first day of the boar in the month of the boar in 2018 is November 3 (Saturday).

 Unlike Edo period, we do not discriminate between the samurai class and common people.
 As such, there is no issue in getting kotatsu out on either of the two days of your choice.

 If you would like to get kotatsu out earlier, or if you have forgotten to get kotatsu out on the abovementioned two days, you may as well consider getting it out on another “day of the boar”.